In some cases, we earn commissions from affiliate links in our posts.

 Still, planning a whole trip can be intimidating, and if you don't want to try driving on the opposite side of the road, there's a lot you might miss for lack of a car.
 That's especially true in and around the Cotswolds where the train and bus coverage can be a bit spotty.

 To get around that, we strongly recommend picking a home base in a town along the train lines, like Oxford or Moreton-in-Marsh, and then filling in the gaps with shorter day tours that interest you.
 That way, you still get occasional guidance and transportation when you need it, but you also get the joy of wandering, choosing your own hotels, and building a trip that goes exactly where you want it to.

-British TV fans are likely well aware of just how many shows and movies were filmed in the Cotswolds and nearby Oxford.
+British TV fans are likely well aware of just how many shows and movies were filmed in the Cotswolds and surrounding areas (including Oxford).
 Although not every show has a dedicated tour, we found quite a few good options for those who want to walk in the footsteps of their favorite movie and TV characters.

 Full disclaimer: We haven't yet had the opportunity to review any of these tours personally, so we can't vouch for the overall quality.
 If we do any of them in the future, we'll do an in-depth review and update this post with a link.

 British TV & Movie Tours In or Near the Cotswolds